Anti-social behaviour order: Standard of proof

 The High Court has emphasised that the use of the words "if any" shows that some hearsay evidence may be given no weight at all.
 For an ASBO to be made, the applicant had to prove beyond all reasonable doubt that the respondent had behaved in an anti-social manner.
 The applicant could rely on hearsay evidence.
 However, the Court of Appeal has stated that it does not expect a court to find that the criminal standard has been reached by relying solely on hearsay evidence.
-The Civil Evidence Act 1995 itself makes clear that courts should consider what weight, if any at all, attaches to hearsay material.
-In Cleary, the Court of Appeal again restated that courts should consider attaching no weight at all to such material, in accordance with the words of the statute.
+The Civil Evidence Act 1995 itself makes clear that courts should consider what weight, if any at all, it attaches to hearsay material.
+In Cleary, the Court of Appeal again restated that courts need to be cautious of hearsay evidence.

-It is for the court to decide what weight to give the hearsay evidence.
-The Court of Appeal has stated that the high standard of proof is difficult to meet if the entirety of the case, or the majority of it, is based upon hearsay evidence.
-The proper approach would be for a court to consider to what extent the hearsay evidence is, amongst other things, supported by other evidence, the cogency and similarity of supporting instances of hearsay evidence, and the cogency and reliability of contradictory evidence supplied by a defendant.

-Where, for example, ten anonymous witnesses who are unrelated to each other each provide a witness statement as to the defendant's anti-social behaviour, where each statement refers independently to the same particular events, and where this is supported by a witness statement from a non-anonymous witness, such as a housing officer who confirms that residents have made complaints about a particular person over a period of time, then the court may be justified in according to the statements a fair degree of weight.